anticomputer/emacs-codeql/README.md

 ### Optional: build custom tree-sitter QL artifacts

-If this package does not contain the required `tree-sitter-langs` artifacts for your system, you may also need to install the following to be able to build the required QL `tree-sitter-langs` support for your system.
+If this package does not contain the required `tree-sitter-langs` artifacts for your system, or you simply do not trust the binary artifacts I provided, you may also need to install the following to be able to build the required QL `tree-sitter-langs` support for your system.

 ```elisp
 (use-package tree-sitter